clusterio/clusterio/docs/setting-up-tls.md

 ## Hosting HTTPS directly from Node.js

-Listening on HTTPS is supported by the Clusterio master server via the `master.https_port` option provided paths to a certificate file and a private key file is configured for the `master.tls_certificate` and `master.tls_private_key` options.
+Listening on HTTPS is supported by the Clusterio controller via the `controller.https_port` option provided paths to a certificate file and a private key file is configured for the `controller.tls_certificate` and `controller.tls_private_key` options.
 Both of these are expected to be unencrypted PEM files.